GMOD/Apollo/docs/Troubleshooting.md

 `ps -ef | grep -i tomcat`

-You should see your memory settings applied here.
+You should see your memory settings in the command that runs tomcat.

+`/usr/local/bin/java -Dfile.encoding=UTF-8 -Xmx2048M -Xms64M -XX:MaxPermSize=1024m `

 #### A clean install